MomSayAI/Generalized-Existence-Theory/README.md

-# GET: Four-Phase Protocol Recursive Hierarchy — The Unique Syntax of All That Can Be Said
+# GET: A Computable and Programmable Four-Phase Protocol Recursive Hierarchy — The Unique Syntax of All That Can Be Said
 From Vacuum Fluctuations to Intelligent Civilizations: A Zero-Ad-Hoc, Cross-Scale Inevitable Unification

 YUQI LION